Google, GE get the most face time when lobbying the EU

 A spokesman for Google said: "As we've said before we want to do a better job of listening to Europe's concerns and explaining how our business works in Europe."

-The new EU executive, which took office in November, has pushed for more transparency in its dealings with companies and organisations and has begun publishing details of meetings held by senior officials.
+The new EU executive, which took office in November, has pushed for more transparency in its dealings with companies and organizations and has begun publishing details of meetings held by senior officials.

-The EU also tracks how much companies and organisations spend on lobbying activities, which is published in its Transparency Register.
+The EU also tracks how much companies and organizations spend on lobbying activities, which is published in its Transparency Register.

 Google spent between 3.5-3.8 million euros ($3.92-4.26 million) in lobbying activities last year, according to the register, while GE has not entered an amount for 2014.
 In 2013, it spent between 3.25-5.5 million euros.

-Transparency International's report found that more than 75 percent of meetings were held with corporate lobbyists, compared with 18 percent with non-governmental organisations and four percent with think tanks.
+Transparency International's report found that more than 75 percent of meetings were held with corporate lobbyists, compared with 18 percent with non-governmental organizations and four percent with think tanks.

 "The evidence of the last six months suggests there is a strong link between the amount of money you spend and the number of meetings you get," said Daniel Freund, a policy officer at Transparency International, referring to the EU's Transparency Register.

-Transparency International listed the top 10 organisations by number of meetings, which included environmental campaign groups WWF and Greenpeace.
+Transparency International listed the top 10 organizations by number of meetings, which included environmental campaign groups WWF and Greenpeace.

 Officials working in the fields of climate, energy, finance and digital policy got the most attention from lobbyists, Transparency International's report said.